geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 ## Restoring a device to its original factory state ##

 Factory images
+for Nexus 10,
+for Nexus 4,
+for Nexus Q,
-for Nexus 7,
+for Nexus 7 (all variants),
-for Galaxy Nexus (GSM/HSPA+ "yakju" and "takju", and CDMA/LTE "mysid"), and for Nexus S and Nexus S 4G (all variants) are available from
+for Galaxy Nexus (GSM/HSPA+ "yakju" and "takju", and CDMA/LTE "mysid" and "mysidspr"), and for Nexus S and Nexus S 4G (all variants) are available from
 [Google's factory image page](https://developers.google.com/android/nexus/images).

 Factory images for the Motorola Xoom are distributed directly by Motorola.

-No factory images are available for Nexus One.